Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 Her smile sharpened.
 “Let’s fix that.”

-She led him to the side table where a percolator burbled.
-Someone had set out sugar sticks and powdered creamer packets with reckless abandon.
+She led him to the side table where a percolator burbled, surrounded by sugar packets and powdered creamer.

 “Do you remember the library?” she asked, tearing two sugar packets at once.
-The paper split unevenly; she shook the crystals into her cup.
+The paper split unevenly.

 “You used to weasel out of doing actual work on projects like it was a habit.”